 Sperm whales are toothed whales and dive to great depths to feed.
 They eat large organisms, mainly squids, but males are also likely to eat demersal fish including sharks and rays.
-They are thought to feed using clicks, which can both locate and possibly stun their prey.
+They feed using clicks, which can both locate and possibly stun their prey.
 Dives have been known to last for over one hour and can be deeper than 1000 m.
 Most dives tend to last around 35 minutes however, extending down to 400 m.

 Females reach sexual maturity at around 9 years old and give birth roughly once every 5 years to one calf.
 Gestation lasts for approximately 14-16 months.
 Males appear to not reach full sexual maturity until their late twenties.
 Sperm whales are long lived and do not reach physical maturity until about 30 years old (females) and 50 years old (males).

 Sperm whale being cut up at whaling station, 1975.
 Sperm whales were one of the most heavily exploited of all the world’s whales